yam-ai/yamflow-doc/pipelining.rst

 ===========================

 This activity produces the API requests, the message stream, or the data file for the inference application to process.
-How the inference data should be constructed and submitted depends on the specific input requirements of the inference application.
+How the inference input data should be constructed and submitted depends on the specific input requirements of the inference application.

 .. _preprocess_training_sets:

-Preprocess Training Sets
+Preprocess Training Data
 ========================

-This activity produces the training data file for modeling or training.
+This activity produces the training data sets for modeling or training.
 The file format can be specific to the ML library used.
+The training data can be split into two sets: training sets and testing sets.
+The training set is used to train the model while the testing set is used to validate the model for its accuracy.
+Usually, the model to serve the inference will only be updated if the new version of the model has better accuracy than the current version.

 .. _validate_inference_outputs: